IllusionMods/KKS_VR/README.md

 * **Touchpad** while in *GripMove* with pressed *Trigger* to manipulate **Rotation** of the camera.
 * **Touchpad** while in *GripMove* without pressed *Trigger* to become **Upright**.
 Registers after *LongPress*.

+Has settings for stabilization.
 Depending on the context may behave differently.

 ### Impersonation aka PoV
-Assume orientation of a character's head and follow it loosely.
+Assume orientation of a character head and follow it loosely.
 Available in **H Scene** outside of character interactions.
 * **Touchpad** to start, stop, change or reset *Impersonation*.
 Registers after *LongPress*.
 * **Touchpad** while in *Impersonation* and in *GripMove* with pressed *Trigger* to set custom offset.